Girl Gone Gourmet

 Tips for Making BLT Pasta Salad

-I like to boil the pasta first, drain it really well, and then spread it out in an even layer on a baking sheet.
+I like to boil the pasta first following the package directions, drain it really well, and then spread it out in an even layer on a baking sheet.
 Next, I pop it in the refrigerator to chill.

 I prefer thick-cut bacon for this pasta salad.
 While the pasta is boiling I cook the bacon strips, drain them of their excess grease on a paper towel, and, once they’ve cooled, chop them into generous bite-sized pieces.
 I like to see the bigger pieces of bacon in the salad rather than finely chopping it.